Memory Unit

 Let the unknown bytes be z

-Therefore the two storage capacity in bytes is 2099200 bytes
+Therefore, the total combined storage capacity in bytes is 2,099,200 bytes.

 Comments